Kostenloser Versand

 How does the organ clock work?

-For example, a nocturnal waking phase between around 1 a.m. and 3 a.m. could be due to discomfort in the liver, which can be triggered by hard-to-digest meals or alcohol, for example.
 Between 3 a.m. and 5 a.m., on the other hand, the lungs are in the process of becoming active and cleansing themselves.
-According to TCM, anyone who wakes up during this time could be suffering from a disrupted energy flow in the lungs, which could be caused by allergic reactions or smoking, for example.
+According to TCM, anyone who wakes up during this time could suffer from a disturbed energy flow in the lungs, which can be caused by emotional stress such as grief or physical stimuli such as smoking, dry air or allergic reactions.

 Related Posts